DigiScore/neoscore/README.md

 ## NOTE: This project is actively being heavily updated, and the below README is increasingly out of date.
 Relative stabilization and updated documentation can be expected around May 2022.

-Brown is a (WIP) Python API that provides an easy-to-use interface for working with high-level vector graphics in Python, with an emphasis on providing powerful primitives and abstractions for creating music scores which use unconventional notation.
+Neoscore is a (WIP) Python API that provides an easy-to-use interface for working with high-level vector graphics in Python, with an emphasis on providing powerful primitives and abstractions for creating music scores which use unconventional notation.
 It emphasizes easy extensibility, transparent architecture, and striking a balance between convenience and deep customizability.

 It uses Python and provides a convenient interface to its Qt backend through a simple yet expressive layer of abstractions, with the hope that its users will never have to make a direct Qt call or worry about the underlying render logic.